geobabbler/geoip-cli/README.md

 --configure /path/to/mmdb/file  - This option allows you to initially configure the app with the mmdb file you downloaded from MaxMind.

-Configure example: geoip --configure ../geolite.mmdb (The configuration will resolve relative paths to absolute.)
+Configure example: iploc --configure ../geolite.mmdb (The configuration will resolve relative paths to absolute.)

 IP address - This option looks up the IP address you provide.

-IP adress example: geoip 8.8.8.8
+IP adress example: iploc 8.8.8.8